Crisis in the Middle East

 Across the Middle East, ongoing conflict, economic instability, and political tensions have forced millions of people to flee their homes.
 People in countries such as Lebanon, Syria, and Jordan continue to face displacement, poverty, and uncertainty as regional violence intensifies.

-Quick Facts on Displacement in the Middle East
+Quick Facts on the Crisis in Lebanon and in the Middle East

 A Region Facing Long-Term Displacement